Mastering Efficient Array Operations with StaticArrays.jl in Julia

 we discussed StaticArrays.jl.

-We saw that StaticArray
+We saw that StaticArrays are drop-in replacements

-for regular Julia Array
+for regular Julia Arrays.

-We also saw that using StaticArray
+We also saw that using StaticArrays

 can result in some nice speed-ups

-over using Array
+over using Arrays,

 at least when the sizes of the arrays